fygar256/general-assembler-axx/README.md

 label4: .equ label1
 ```

-You can determine the character set to be used for the label from within the pattern file.
+You can determine the character set to use for labels from within the pattern file.

 ```
 .labelc::<characters>
 ```

-You can specify characters other than numbers and uppercase and lowercase alphabets with `<characters>`.
+You can specify characters other than numbers and uppercase and lowercase letters in `<characters>`.

-The default is alphabet + numbers + underscore + period.
+The default is letters + numbers + underscore + period.

 If you add `:` after the label reference, it will check for undefined label errors.
-In assembly languages ​​that use `:`, put a space after the label reference.
+In assembly languages ​​that use `:`, add a space after the label reference.

 #### ORG

-ORG is specified as follows:
+ORG is specified from the assembly line as

 ```
 .org 0x800